ibm-cloud-docs/BlockStorage/block-file-storage-encryption-rest.md

 * Keys are managed in-house with industry standard Key Management Interoperability Protocol (KMIP)
 * Storage is validated for Federal Information Processing Standard (FIPS) Publication 140-2, Federal Information Security Management Act (FISMA), Health Insurance Portability and Accountability Act (HIPAA).
 Storage is also validated for Payment Card Industry (PCI), Basel II, California Security Breach Information Act (SB 1386), and EU Data Protection Directive 95/46/EC compliance.

-## Encryption-at-Rest for Snapshots or Replicated storage
+## Providing Encryption-at-Rest for Snapshots or Replicated storage

 All snapshots and replicas of encrypted {{site.data.keyword.blockstorageshort}} are also encrypted by default.
 This feature can't be turned off on a volume basis.